jackbrand900/task-manager/README.md

 - **Framer Motion** provides smooth animations when tasks are added/removed (I did this for fun because the animation adds a better feel to the app).
 - Tasks are stored in memory (not persisted) for demo purposes.
 - Task simulation assumes a default duration of ~30 seconds unless paused.

+I chose to use React and Express because of their simplicity and my familiarity with these tools, other technologies could be used depending on specific use cases / constraints.

+AI was used for assistance with CSS styling and generating tests.

+---

+**Assumptions:**

+- The user interacts with a simulated task lifecycle (no actual job is run).
+- Tasks do not persist across backend restarts (no DB used).
+- CORS is enabled to allow cross-origin communication in local/dev setups.

 ---